Jump to:

 5. Stepped wood

-Perfect for gardens located in hills, a stepped wood fence works well with the geography of the land.
+Perfect for gardens located in hilly areas or on a slope, a stepped wood fence works well with the geography of the land.
 The horizontal slats draw your eyes across the fencing, making the step effect not too choppy.

-It offers privacy no matter where you’re standing on the hill.
+It offers privacy no matter where you’re standing.

 6. Wicker